Lebanon to vaccinate children after suspected polio cases in Syria

-Around 4,000 Syrians fleeing the civil war cross into neighbouring countries each day, hundreds of them into Lebanon where many live in border towns or tented communities in rural areas with poor sanitation.
+Around 4,000 Syrians fleeing the civil war cross into neighboring countries each day, hundreds of them into Lebanon where many live in border towns or tented communities in rural areas with poor sanitation.

 There is no cure for polio, a highly infectious disease which invades the nervous system and can cause irreversible paralysis within hours.
-It can only be prevented through immunisation.
+It can only be prevented through immunization.

 There have been no reported cases of suspected polio in Lebanon but health officials want to prevent the Syrian outbreak from spreading.